How Seniors Can Be Affected By Lung Cancer

 1) Get screened.

-Early-screenings can potentially save lives.
+Early screenings can potentially save lives.
 Patients are usually diagnosed with lung cancer at later stages because symptoms aren’t as severe until then.
 This also happens to be when anti-cancer treatments have less probability of success.
-If you’re a senior that’s worked in an industry with air toxins, have a family history of cancer, or smoke a lot, it could be helpful to get an early screening.
+If you’re a senior that’s worked in an industry with air toxins, has a family history of cancer, or smokes a lot, it could be helpful to get an early screening.
 Even if none of these things are true and you begin exhibiting lung cancer symptoms like trouble breathing, chronic cough, and excessive chest pain, contact your doctor.

 2) Work on diet and exercise.